-The main symptoms experienced are hot flushes, bladder problems such as cystitis, depressed mood, reduced sex drive, forgetfulness, reduce concentration, weight gain, and joint aches.
-After 12 months, a woman who has not had any periods is commonly said to have gone through the menopause and to be 'post-menopausal'.
+The main symptoms experienced are hot flushes, bladder problems such as cystitis, depressed mood, reduced sex drive, forgetfulness, lower concentration, weight gain, and joint aches.
+After 12 months, a woman who has not had any periods is commonly said to have gone through menopause and post-menopausal.

-The menopause is part of the natural aging process and occurs when the ovaries stop producing eggs.
-As we age our sex hormones change and rebalance.
-The production of oestrogen, progesterone, and testosterone gradually decreases.
-The fall in oesrtogen levels is about 50%, testosterone falls with 50% too, and Progesterone falls with 70% to 90%.
-This disbalance cause the symptoms of the menopause.
+Menopause is part of the natural ageing process and occurs when the ovaries stop producing eggs.
+As we age, our sex hormones change and rebalance.
+The production of oestrogen, progesterone and testosterone gradually decreases.
+The fall in oestrogen levels is about 50%, testosterone falls with 50%, and Progesterone falls with 70% to 90%.
+This disbalance cause the symptoms of menopause.

-Hot flushes are by far most common symptom and 80% of all women experiencing it.
+Hot flushes are by far the most common symptom, and 80% of all women experiencing it.

 While this symptom can be profoundly annoying, depending on how often and how intense it is and how much sleep you lose, it’s great to know that research and experience show that homeopathy can help make this life transition far more comfortable.

-In China the menopause is referred to as the 'second spring'.
-In this culture, it is seen as a positive time of creativity and new beginnings, when women often find a new voice.
+In China, menopause is referred to as the ‘second spring’.
+It is seen as a positive time of creativity and new beginnings when women often find a new voice.